Siyavula/emas.loadtest/emas/loadtest/emas-performance-report/source/index.rst

 4. Authenticated read test results
 ==================================

-    Funkload bench report here: `Authenticated read`_
+    Funkload bench report here: `Authenticated read`_ and `Authenticated read (with errors)`_

 ================  =================== ================== ================== ==================  ==================
-Concurrent users  Successfull pages/s Total pages served Fastest pages      Slowest pages       95th percentile
+Concurrent users  Successful pages/s  Total pages served Fastest pages      Slowest pages       95th percentile
 ================  =================== ================== ================== ==================  ==================
             100            11.317               2037        0.198 s             44.309 s              27.128 s
             250            10.350               1863        0.475 s             68.065 s              44.851 s
             500            10.717               1929        0.428 s             64.953 s              33.854 s
             750            11.022               1984        0.439 s             43.599 s              20.745 s
            1000            10.489               1888        0.374 s             34.843 s              18.969 s
+           1500            01.500                349        0.039 s             05.075 s              03.304 s
 ================  =================== ================== ================== ==================  ==================

 Observations
 ------------

+    At the top tested concurrency of 1000 users the cluster will serve most pages in about 18.969 seconds (95th percentile).
+This gives the cluster an Apdex rating of 'Good' (0.916) which means most users should be satisfied with their experience.

+    The longest a user ever waited for a page across all tested concurrencies was 68.065 seconds which occurred at 250 concurrent users.
+In subsequent cycles the slowest pages where all served faster than this.

+    The test results show a small decline in performance at 250 concurrent users.
+From 500 concurrent users, this changes.
+The tests show marked improvement in performance up to and including the maximum concurrency of 1000 users.
+When one considers the complete test and the fact that all the error-free cycles serve around 10 pages per second, this appears to be irrelevant for the current discussion.

+    The error rate stays at 0% throughout all the testing cycles up to 1000.
+    This means the cluster continued to serve even at high concurrencies.
+At a concurrency of 1500 users we start to see errors which leads us to think that 1000 concurrent users is the current safe maximum for this cluster.

-    Accross all tested concurrencies, for simple authenticated reading, the cluster serves more than 10 pages per second.
+    Across all tested concurrencies, for simple authenticated reading, the cluster serves more than 10 pages per second.
 Given this number we can project that the cluster should be able to serve around:

     10 pages/ second * 60 seconds * 60 minutes = **36000 pages / hour**

-    The test results show an interesting decline in performance at 250 and 500 concurrent users.
-This trend is reversed for 750 and 1000 concurrent users, where the tests show marked better performance.
-No errors were experienced by Funkload during any the test cycles.
-This means the cluster continued to serve even at high concurrencies.

-    At the top tested concurrency of 1000 users the cluster will serve most pages in about 18.969 seconds (95th percentile).
-This gives the cluster an Apdex rating of 'Good' (0.916) which means most users should be satisfied with their experience.

-    The longest a user ever waited for a page across all tested concurrencies was 68.065 seconds which occured at 250 concurrent users.

 Optimisations done
 ------------------

     During the testing process we realised that some content pages were not cached in Varnish.
-This is due to elements like username and personal links which are unique to each authenticated user.
+This is due to elements like user name and personal links which are unique to each authenticated user.
 These elements cause Varnish to view pages as different although very little actually differ between them.